Veterinary & Orphan Care Internship

 Details:

 It is our goal to allow our interns to grow in the direction of their interests and work towards their long-term goals.
-Interns will be expected to shadow veterinary staff during morning duties and scheduled procedures; we feel that interns will get the most out of this experience if they have prior experience in a clinic or wildlife rehabilitation center.
-We recommend applicants have past experience in these areas in addition to completing our reading list.
+Interns will be expected to shadow veterinary staff and assist with the daily running of the center.
+In order to apply for the veterinary internship, we require that applicants are studying or have graduated from a veterinary-related field and have clinical experience.

 Veterinary and Orphan Care internship prerequisites: